eric-lo/cuhk-raft/README.md

-# CUHK - CSCI4160 Spring 2021 Assignment 1
+# CUHK - Spring 2022 Raft Assignment

 ## Consensus protocol, gRPC

 Work on the folder, `yourCode` and pass all the test cases in the tester.